scottmudge/scottmudge/README.md

 ### My Primary Skills

-I've been working with C/C++ for over 12 years with a myriad of libraries and technologies, and have extensive additional professional experience in CUDA/OpenCL, OpenGL/GLSL, Python, Java, C#, embedded C, and other miscellaneous scripting languages (e.g., Zeek/Bro).
+I've been working with C/C++ for over 12 years with myriad libraries and technologies, and have extensive additional professional experience in CUDA/OpenCL, OpenGL/GLSL, Python, Java, C#, embedded C, and other miscellaneous scripting languages (e.g., Zeek/Bro).

 ### What I'm Working On These Days